BeanGreen247/Elminister-Manjaro-Build/README.md

 mks.gl.allowBlacklistedDrivers = "TRUE"
 ```
 SIDENOTE
 I added this line `mks.gl.allowBlacklistedDrivers = "TRUE"` into the .vmx file if my VMware VM (GigaChadGaming.vmx) so that I can test gaming under Windows using my GPU.
-Also make sure to define the amount of VRAM that will be usable, I gave it 3GB in the settings under Display.
+Also make sure to define the amount of VRAM that will be usable, I gave it 4GB in the settings under Display.

 Passthrough of full drive
 Go into settings of the VM click on Add, Hard Disk, NVMe, Use a physical disk, Pick the HDD and use etire disk and click on Next till done.
+Make sure it does not automount under linux, can be done via gnome-disk-utility.

 Click on Save.